 When you apply for the PSS Exam, you must provide evidence that you meet the qualifying experience requirements.
 Qualifying experience consists of varied, progressive, nonrepetitive, practical experience in soil science and must be verified by a licensed geologist or soil scientist or by a licensed professional engineer who has qualified education and experience in the soil science discipline.
 See MN Rule 1800.3910 Subp 6 for details.

 How much experience you need depends upon the type of education you earned.
 See MN Rule 1800.3910 Subp.
 3(B) for details.
-Use the Employment History and Experience (EHE) form, which is part of the PSS Application Form packet to document your experience.
+Use the Experience Reference form, which is part of the PSS Application Form packet to document your experience.
 You must customize and send a copy to every supervisor verifying your experience.
 The completed form must be sent by the supervisor directly to the Board.

 In most instances, applicants must first pass the FSS Exam and then the PSS to be considered for licensure.
 Both exams are developed by the Council of Soil Science Examiners (CSSE), a committee of the Soil Science Society of America (SSSA).